clij/clijx-assistant/getting_started.md

 # Getting started desinging image processing workflows with the CLIJx Assistant
 Open your 3D+channel+time data set.
-Consider opening it as [virtual stacks](https://imagej.nih.gov/ij/docs/guide/146-8.html) if it's huge.
+It's recommended to start the assistant from a file that has been loade from or save to disk.
 Afterwards, activate CLIJx-Assistant by clicking on its tool icon.

 ![Image](images/installation_ok.png)